Compassionate Neurological Care

 What is Dr Shah's educational background?

-Dr. Shah attended M.P.Shah Medical College in Gujarat, India which included one year rotating internship at various hospitals in Gujarat.
-After that, he taught pharmacology to medical students and worked as in-patient hospitalist for a short period of time.
-After arriving to U.S. he did stroke research at University of North Carolina, Chapel Hill, NC.
-He joined Medical College of Georgia in Augusta, GA for his internal medicine internship, neurology residency and clinical neurophysiology fellowship.
+Dr. Shah attended M.P.Shah Medical College in Gujarat, India, which included a one-year rotating internship at various hospitals in Gujarat.
+After that, he taught pharmacology to medical students and worked as an in-patient hospitalist for a short period of time.
+After arriving in the U.S. he did stroke research at University of North Carolina, Chapel Hill, NC.
+He joined Medical College of Georgia in Augusta, GA, for his internal medicine internship, neurology residency and clinical neurophysiology fellowship.
 Dr. Shah has attended numerous educational conferences and participated in many research studies.
 (See his publications on Scholarly Activity page).
 He was also very active in junior resident teaching during his residency and fellowship (see his presentations on Scholarly Activity page).

 Is insurance filed directly?
 How can I find out more about the process of filing my health insurance?

-We file a claim to your insurance company as courtesy to you.
-Please reach out to your insurance company to see if we are in their network or not.
-We also provide prior authorization for medical tests and prescription medications as courtesy to our patients.
-Please contact our office staff for insurance related questions.
+We file a claim with your insurance company as a courtesy.
+Please contact your insurance company to see if we are in their network.
+We also provide prior authorization for medical tests and prescription medications as a courtesy to our patients.
+Please contact our office staff for insurance-related questions.

 How do I get put on the cancellation list to be seen sooner than my scheduled appointment?